-Do not discard batteries with the household waste.
-Dispose of faulty batteries in an environmentally compatible manner.
+Do not dispose of batteries with the household waste.
+Dispose of a defective battery in an environmentally friendly manner.
 Give the battery to your authorized KTM dealer or dispose of it at a collection point for used batteries.

 - Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.